eshant-jain/documents/java_questions.md

 use of '_' as an identifier might not be supported in releases after Java SE 8

 # Rest
-Which Framework you have used and why?
-How did you configure the said framework?
-How did you handle CORS?

 # Hibernate

 # Spring